Trial of the Pyx: List of trials

 Prior to the Coinage Act 1971 which ordered a trial to be held at least once a year, trials were carried out in no particular order and often covered the coinage of multiple years.

-Trials
+Dates of trials

-Trials – Reign of Elizabeth II
+Trials during the reign of Elizabeth II

-Trials have been held in every calendar year of the reign (starting in 1952).
+Trials were held in every calendar year of the reign of Elizabeth II, starting in 1952.